Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Introduction

 Applying transformations to the input during training, known as data augmentation, is one of the widely employed techniques for improving robustness.
 The underlying goal of applying augmentations is to enforce invariance (i.e., consistency) under a predefined set of perturbations.
 To induce adversarial robustness, worst-case adversarial perturbations are first identified through an optimization procedure and then used to train the model~\citep{madry2018towards, trades}.
 For robustness against perceptible noise, augmentation strategies have evolved from simple transformations such as horizontal flips and rotations to more complex augmentations like MixUp~\citep{zhang2018mixup}, CutMix~\citep{yun2019cutmix}, and AugMix~\citep{hendrycks_2020augmix}.

 There is an observable divide in the treatment of these two types of robustness~\citep{liu2023towards}.
-Adversarial noises are generated via an optimization process, whereas augmentations are defined heuristically by domain experts.
+Adversarial noises are generated via an optimization process, whereas augmentations are defined heuristically often by domain experts.
 It has also been observed that standard data augmentation strategies, in isolation, do not improve adversarial robustness~\citep{gowal2021uncovering, pmlr-v119-rice20a, rebuffi_aug}.
 Additionally, adversarial training (training with adversarial perturbations) often leads to a drop in performance on non-adversarial images~\citep{madry2018towards, trades, clarysse2023why}.

-We consider robustness to be agnostic to the noise type and a property of the model.
+Here, we consider robustness a property of the model and thus agnostic to the noise type.
 To this end, we consider the nullspace as the central theme of our study.
 The nullspace, a fundamental concept in linear algebra, refers to the subspace of a domain that is mapped to zero by a linear mapping.
-By definition, it is closed under addition and scalar multiplication, implying that any vector from the nullspace, when added to the input of the linear mapping, does not alter its output.
+By definition, any vector from the nullspace, when added to the input of the linear mapping, does not alter its output.
 In \cref{fig:main}, we present the concept of nullspace from different perspectives.

-In this paper, firstly, we identify that various off-the-shelf pre-trained ViT models exhibit a non-trivial nullspace due to the presence of a linear patch embedding layer.
-As the patch embedding layer forms the first block of a ViT, any invariance to the patch embedding block implies invariance to the complete model.
-Hence, by extension a non-trivial nullspace also exists for ViTs.
-Furthermore, we analogously define the approximate nullspace of the transformer encoder to dissect its robustness behavior.
-For non-linear blocks of ViTs, we used an optimization method to synthesize noise vectors which (approximately) exhibit properties of nullspace elements.
-Lastly, we propose a fine-tuning approach of utilizing these synthesized nullspace-like elements as an additive augmentation to the training data.
-By encouraging invariance to these elements, we fine-tune the model parameters to enlarge its approximate nullspace, which in-turn boosts the model performance on general robustness.
+This paper first identifies that most off-the-shelf pre-trained ViT models exhibit a nontrivial nullspace due to the linear patch embedding layer.
+Since this layer is the first block of a ViT, any invariance to it implies invariance to the entire model.
+Consequently, a nontrivial nullspace also exists for ViTs.
+To further explore robustness, we define the approximate nullspace of the transformer encoder and use optimization methods to synthesize noise vectors approximating nullspace properties for nonlinear blocks.
+Finally, we propose fine-tuning the model using these synthesized nullspace-like elements as additive training data augmentation.
+This approach enlarges the approximate nullspace, enhancing the model's robustness.
+The main contributions of our paper include: